ant-le/TechnoGen/README.md

 | Application Building| 10 | 10.01.2024 |
 | Final Report | 5 | 15.01.2024 |
 | Presentation Preparation| 5 | 15.01.2024 |

+And of course, I am open and very grateful for any feedback and hints how to improve the pipeline and overall approach of the project!

 ## References